baileympearson/cs278-asgn5/README.md

 # cs278-asgn5

+	One problem that many Vanderbilt students and staff members face is increasingly long lines and wait times during the lunch rush.
+Speaking from experience with friends or just by myself, oftentimes we receive our food with so late that we are forced to take our food to class and eat.
+All in all, the lunch rush at Vanderbilt can end up being more stressful than relaxing.
+	This project aims to help students find places to eat during the lunch rush on Vanderbit's main campus.
+The project is not aimed at helping students who eat on Commons since Commons is far enough away from main campus that people have no choice but to eat there if they need to stay on Commons.
+Furthermore, this app is not designed to help students choose locations to eat based on their food preferences.
+Vanderbilt publishes an official campus dining app which has the menu of each campus dining, and a seperate service performing the same task would be redundant.

 # Questions:
   1. Do you eat on campus for lunch?
 If so, where?
   2. How do you usually choose your campus dining location for lunch?